davidgk/example-rabbitmq/README.md

-# Example using Nest, RabbitMQ and MS
+# Example using Nest, Redis, RabbitMQ and MS

 ## Description